ldstep/ldstephensnet/content/notes.md

 ---

+May 26, 2025, at 4:02:38 PM

+The other day I decided to keep blog post ideas, write blog posts, and journal in MarkEdit instead of Drafts.
+Today I'm back to using Drafts, but I'm no longer archiving anything there.

+---

 May 21, 2025, at 3:38:33 PM

 I’m thinking about how I search for and open documents.
 I have to start a search query somewhere—whether that’s Alfred, Drafts, DEVONthink, Finder, or HoudahSpot—and then I still have to open the document.
 With that in mind, there’s no real advantage to keeping all my archived documents in Drafts, since I can just as easily search for and open them with any of the other tools in my preferred Markdown editor.